 Reading Effectively: Develop strategies getting more out of what you read, even when you’re pressed for time.
 Discover how annotating while reading can enhance your understanding.

-- Wednesday, September 25 from 4-5PM
+- Wednesday, February 8 from 4:30-5:30pm

 Time Management: Time management is more than calendars and daily schedules.
 Learn how knowing your style and playing to your strengths can lead to a better personal form of time management.

 - Monday, February 20 from 4:30-5:30pm

 Preventing Procrastination: Explore the pros (yes, pros!) and cons of procrastinating, consider why so many students do it, and develop strategies to help you recognize and overcome destructive procrastination.

 Senior Thesis Writing Help: Join faculty for conversation and problem solving around key moments in the thesis-writing process.
 This series is open to seniors of all majors, including Spring-Falls, and you may attend all four or just one event.

 - Wednesday, February 15 from 12-1 PM (Getting started: goal setting/planning)